CAMMA-public/SurgLatentGraph/README.md

 mim test mmdet configs/temporal_models/mask_rcnn/sv2lstg_lin_probe_mask_rcnn_all.py work_dirs/sv2lstg_lin_probe_mask_rcnn_all/best_c80_phase_ds_video_f1_epoch_${EPOCH}.pth
 ```

-**Note**: When training/testing object detectors on the dataset `c80_phase`, this corresponds to using the 8080 frames and segmentation masks introduced in CholecSeg8k [3], with the train/val/test sets comprising frames belonging to videos from the Cholec80 train/val/test sets.
-It is the same case for CholecT50, following the CholecT50 train/val/test videos to split the dataset.
+**Note**: When training/testing object detectors on the dataset `c80_phase`, this corresponds to using the 8080 frames and segmentation masks introduced in CholecSeg8k [3], with the train/val/test sets comprising frames belonging to videos from the Cholec80 train/val/test sets (5360 train, 720 val, and 2000 test).
+For CholecT50, we simply use the same detector, as none of the CholecSeg8k frames correspond to the CholecT50 test set, making evaluation impossible.
+As a result, we do not provide the `annotation_coco.json` file for CholecT50.

 ## Pretrained Model Weights